 Treatment of tuberculosis involves prolonged administration of multiple drugs and is usually effective.
 However, treatment of MTB strains resistant to one or more drugs makes cure more difficult.
-Treatment of multi-drug resistant TB is complex and requires administration of multiple toxic drugs for a longer duration than for drug susceptible TB patients, with a lower likelihood of treatment success.
-Treatment of XDR-TB is associated with poorer outcomes than MDR-TB and has high mortality among HIV-infected persons.
-1
+Treatment of drug resistant and multidrug resistant TB (MDR-TB) is complex and requires administration of multiple toxic drugs for a longer duration than for drug susceptible TB patients, with a lower likelihood of treatment success.
+Treatment of more severe forms of polyresistant TB such as extensively resistant TB (XDR-TB) is associated with poorer outcomes than MDR-TB.

-The diagnosis of TB infection can be established based on clinical presentation, laboratory and radiographic findings, including acid-fast bacterial smears/cultures, and nucleic acid amplification tests.
-Additionally, assays that measure antibody or antigen response may also be used (e.g., tuberculin skin test, interferon-gamma [INF γ]-release assay (IGRAs)).
-However, the tuberculin skin test and IGRA assays is often negative in active disease.
-The diagnosis is confirmed by recovery of the organism in culture or by the direct detection of MTB complex nucleic acid in a clinical sample.
-Drug susceptibility testing (DST) is required to confirm appropriate empiric therapy but requires subculture of clinical isolates and is slow, requiring weeks to months for results depending on the method.
-Alternatively, drug resistance markers can be detected directly from clinical specimens using molecular methods for more rapid results.
-Given the infectious nature of MTB and the presence of emerging resistance, fast and accurate diagnosis is an important element of MTB treatment and control.2 cobas® MTB for use on the cobas® 6800/8800 Systems (referred to as cobas® MTB throughout the remainder of this document) is an automated, qualitative real-time PCR test designed to detect MTB complex DNA in either acid-fast bacilli (AFB) smear-positive or smear-negative, human respiratory specimens; including raw sputum specimens; and digested, and decontaminated NALC-NaOH-treated sputum and BAL sediments.
-The DNA Internal Control, used to monitor the entire sample preparation and PCR amplification process on the cobas® 6800/8800 Systems, is introduced into each specimen during sample processing.
+The diagnosis of TB can be established based on clinical presentation, laboratory and radiographic findings, including acid-fast bacterial smears, mycobacterial cultures, and nucleic acid amplification tests.
+Additionally, assays that measure antibody or antigen response may also be used (e.g., tuberculin skin test, interferon-gamma [INF $\gamma$ ]-release assay (IGRAs)).
+However, the tuberculin skin test and IGRA assays may be negative in active disease and cannot differentiate latent infection from active disease.
+The definitive diagnosis of the disease is confirmed by recovery of the causative organism in culture or by the direct detection of MTB complex nucleic acid in a clinical sample.
+Drug susceptibility testing (DST) is required to confirm appropriate empiric therapy but is time consuming, requiring several weeks for results depending on the method.
+Alternatively, drug resistance associated genetic markers can be detected directly from clinical specimens or from culture isolates using molecular methods for more rapid results.
+Given the infectious nature of MTB and the presence of emerging resistance, fast and accurate diagnosis is an important element of MTB treatment and control. $^2$ cobas® MTB for use on the cobas® 5800/6800/8800 Systems is an automated, qualitative real-time PCR test designed to detect MTB complex DNA in human respiratory specimens; including raw sputum specimens; and digested, and decontaminated NALC-NaOH-treated sputum and BAL sediments.
+The DNA Internal Control, used to monitor the entire sample preparation and PCR amplification process on the cobas® 5800/6800/8800 Systems, is introduced into each specimen during sample processing.
 In addition, the test utilizes a low titer positive and a negative control.